 Oh my gosh!
 Were you wondering what the heck happened to me?!
-Well, I decided to take some time away from my writing to design my new I COVET website.
+I decided to take some time away from my writing to design my new ICOVET website.
 What d’ya think?!
 I’m super excited about how it turned out.
 I know what you’re thinking.
 Have I recently completed a computer design program?
-Have I totally geeked out?
-The answer is, NO, and, NO, I had help.
+Have I geeked out?
+The answer is NO, and NO, I had help.
 Lots of help!
 I’m not tech-savvy at ALL!

-I’m not gonna lie; teaching this girl new tricks was more challenging than I had expected.
-However, the team at Tonic was great at (virtually) holding my hand and walking me through parts unknown.
-Once I got the hang of it, I was well on my way to creating a website that truly reflects me while giving my creative juices a jolt.
+I’m not going to lie; teaching this girl new tricks was more challenging than I had expected.
+However, the team at Tonic was great at (virtually) holding my hand and walking me through unknown parts.
+Once I got the hang of it, I was on my way to creating a website that reflects me while giving my creative juices a jolt.
 Guess what?!
 I did it!
 Who knew?

 Having great photos was essential to my site.
-I enlisted my friend and fashion photographer Nikki Baxendale; she also happens to be a brand expert extraordinaire!
-So lucky to have her help me.
+I enlisted my friend and fashion photographer Nikki Baxendale, a brand expert extraordinaire.
+I’m fortunate to have her help me.
 Taking our cue from a gorgeous sunny day, we both agreed the photoshoot should be at a beach nearby.
-I’m definitely not a natural when it comes to having my picture taken; awkward comes to mind, shocking, I know.
+I’m not a natural when it comes to having my picture taken; awkward comes to mind, shocking, I know.
 Nikki was fantastic at making me feel at ease, cracking jokes and helping me channel my inner supermodel.
-BTW, It’s waaay harder than it looks, “These thorns are prickly, are we done yet?!”
-Needless to say, I was thrilled with the results!
+BTW, It’s waaay more complicated than it looks, “These thorns are prickly, are we done yet?!”
+I was thrilled with the results!

 Along with great photos, I needed great content.
-Thus, the more challenging of the two—the who, what, when, where and why of my website.
+Thus, the more challenging of the two—is the who, what, when, where and why of my website.
 I began to have a lot of self-doubt surrounding this.
 Who was I?
 What was my message?
 Why was I doing this?
-And, when did this all come to be?
+And when did this all come to be?
 I started undermining myself and losing confidence.
-It took many motivational quotes from Pinterest and both my son’s encouraging me to continue, “Mom, this is so cool, you have to finish it!”
-I needed to be brave; I know I can do this!
-Reminding myself of the why.
+It took many motivational quotes from Pinterest and my son’s encouraging me to continue, “Mom, this is so cool; you have to finish it!”
+I needed to be brave, reminding myself of the why.

 Life is short (excuse the cliche).
-My twenties feels like yesterday; now I’m in my late 50’s, WTF?!
+My twenties feel like yesterday; I’m in my late 50’s.
+WTF?!
 When did this happen?
 Honestly, each day is a gift.
 I’m putting my best foot forward, living life to the fullest.
-Like most of you, I, too, am trying to figure out this thing called life.
-Whether it’s a conversation or something, I’ve learned recently.
+Like most of you, I, too, am trying to figure out this life thing.
+Whether it’s a conversation or something new, I’ve learned.
 I love to share.
 No topic is off-limits, and I’m not afraid to say it how I see it.
-From writing about my own personal experiences, my goal is to be relatable, provide inspiration while being authentic.
+From writing about my own experiences, I aim to be relatable and inspire while being authentic.

 “you cannot live great things if you live in fear.”

-I created I COVET as a travel journal for my one-month trip to Paris.
+I created ICOVET as a travel journal for my one-month trip to Paris.
 A journey of a lifetime.
-Let’s just say, It was everything I expected and more.
-What I didn’t anticipate was the journey I would soon venture on once I returned.
+Let’s say; It was everything I expected and more.
+However, what I didn’t anticipate was the journey I would soon venture on once I returned.

 The redesign of my website was more than changing out a few pictures.
 It was a process.
-It meant rereading old blogs (141 to be exact), my personal thoughts and reliving several moments: some good, making me laugh, and yes, some were hard to revisit.
-My new I COVET website reflects where I am today, that is to say, my best place, and I’m not stopping.
-I realized (as most of you have) just how much we’ve missed during this pandemic.
-The good news is, there’s a flicker of light at the end of the tunnel.
+It meant rereading old blogs (141 to be exact) and my thoughts and reliving several moments: some good, making me laugh, and yes, some were hard to revisit.
+My new ICOVET website reflects where I am today, that is to say, my best place, and I’m not stopping, realizing (as most of you have) how much we’ve missed during this pandemic.
+The good news is there’s a flicker of light at the end of the tunnel.
 It’s time to start living again.